Canada Post Employee Denied Disability Benefits: James Fireman on CTV

 Interview Notes

-- Claims often denied: Fireman noted that claims are often denied by insurance companies despite their validity, causing lots of stress for claimaints.
-“It’s something that they just trust is going to be there when they really need it, and then to get to the point where they actually need it, and to discover that it isn’t going to respond the way that they were counting on it responding.”
+“It’s something that they just trust is going to be there when they really need it,” said Fireman.
+“And then to get to the point where they actually need it, and to discover that it isn’t going to respond the way they were counting on—it’s devastating.” - Why the Insurer May Not Be Obligated to Pay:

 Related Resources